cjdrake/boolexpr/doc/source/advanced.rst

    >>> bx.ite_s(s, d1, 1)
    Or(d1, ~s)

-The ``ITE`` operator is an "if-then-else", which is the same as a 2:1 multiplexer.
+The :class:`IfThenElse <boolexpr.IfThenElse>` operator is the same as a 2:1 multiplexer.
 When you apply the same value to both inputs, it doesn't matter what the select value is.